 Blue Link’s SOM functionality allows you to feel confident that the sales orders you process fall within the DEA guidelines.
 If a customer tries to order a product that is not acceptable, or if someone on your team enters the wrong quantity on the order, the system will immediately flag and hold the sales order.
 This makes it easy to train new employees and gives management peace of mind by preventing users without the right permissions from making mistakes, engaging in fraudulent activities, or violating DEA and DSCSA regulations.

-This sophisticated functionality can help you achieve VAWD accreditation, comply with the DEA requirement and shows visiting DEA inspectors that you are serious about your responsibilities.
+This sophisticated functionality can help you achieve VAWD (now NABP) accreditation, comply with the DEA requirement and shows visiting DEA inspectors that you are serious about your responsibilities.